nickandersonr/schedule/README.md

 **Training** | [**Work on Boomtown Prototype**][9-1F] |  Project 3 | Project 3 | Project 3 | Project 3

 Weekly Goals:
+- Use Sequelize to create a CRUDable model with SQL and Node
+- Use Sequelize to create inter-connected models with data mappings
 - Manage group code submissions with GitHub
 - Create a full-stack application as part of a development team
 - Learn the basics of Linked Lists to prepare for interviews